-We will adopt the information sharing principles detailed in statutory safeguarding guidance contained within:

-- DfE KCSiE 2023 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - Working Together to Safeguard Children 2018 Paragraph 23 to 27 and on pages 20 and 21. - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - Leicestershire and Rutland Safeguarding Children Partnership (NSCP) Policy and Practice Guidance.

-All staff will receive specific GDPR training on a bi-annual basis, with additional training given where specific guidance changes in the interim.

-Records and Monitoring (KCSiE 2023 paragraphs 68 to 70, Part Four, Part Five, Annex C)

-Any concerns about a child will be recorded digitally within 24 hours.
+- 35.2 We will adopt the information sharing principles detailed in statutory safeguarding guidance contained within: - 35.2.1 DfE KCSiE 2024 has several sections which provide clarity on information sharing processes and GDPR including within Annex C which makes clear the powers to hold and use information when promoting children's welfare. - 35.2.2 Working Together to Safeguard Children 2023 paragraphs 28 to 33 and on pages 18 -20. - 35.2.3 Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents, and carers (which has been updated to reflect the General Data Protection Regulation (GPDR) and Data Protection Act 2018. - 35.2.4 Leicestershire and Rutland Safeguarding Children Partnership (NSCP) Policy and Practice Guidance. - 35.2.5 All staff will receive specific GDPR training on a bi-annual basis, with additional training given where specific guidance changes in the interim. - 36.
+Records and Monitoring [KCSiE 2024 paragraphs 68 to 70, Part Four, Part Five, Annex C] - 36.1 Any concerns about a child will be recorded in writing within 24 hours.
 All records will provide a factual and evidence-based account and there will be accurate recording of any actions.
+Records will be signed, dated and, where appropriate, witnessed.
 Where an opinion or professional judgement is recorded this should be clearly stated as such.

-At no time should an individual teacher / member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
-Body maps should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching.

-Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., First Response or the child's social worker if already an open case to social care.

-A chronology will be kept in the main school digital system prior to the commencement of a concern file.
-Staff, particularly pastoral staff, will record any minor concerns on the chronology and will take responsibility for alerting the Designated Safeguarding Lead should the number of concerns rise or, in their professional judgement, become significant.

-Safeguarding, child protection and welfare concerns will be recorded and kept in a secure digital system which stands apart from and the main pupil file.

-Our school will ensure all our files will be available for external scrutiny for example by a regulatory agency or because of a serious case review or audit.
+As well as keeping records of concerns, discussions and decisions, designated safeguarding leads should keep record of the rationale for any decisions made. - 36.2 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
+The body maps should be used in accordance with recording guidance and to support clarity for example of areas of injury, marks and bruising and or touching. - 36.3 Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., First Response or the child's social worker if already an open case to social care. - 36.4 A chronology will be kept in the main school digital system prior to the commencement of a concern file.
+Staff, particularly pastoral staff, will record any minor concerns on the chronology and will take responsibility for alerting the Designated Safeguarding Lead should the number of concerns rise or, in their professional judgement, become significant. - 36.5 Safeguarding, child protection and welfare concerns will be recorded and kept in a secure digital system which stands apart from the main pupil file. - 36.6 Our school will ensure all our files will be available for external scrutiny for example by a regulatory agency or because of a serious case review or audit.

-Why recording is important
+37. Why recording is important.

-Our staff will be encouraged to understand why it is important that recording is comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
+37.1 Our staff will be encouraged to understand why it is important that recording is comprehensive and accurate and what the messages from serious case reviews are in terms of recording and sharing information.
 It is often when a chronology of information is pieced together that the level of concern escalates or the whole or wider picture becomes known.

-Our school uses the digital Smoothwall Safeguard system.

-We acknowledge without information being recorded it can be lost.
+- 37.2 Our school uses the digital Smoothwall Safeguard system. - 37.3 We acknowledge without information being recorded it can be lost.
 This could be crucial information, the importance of which is not always necessarily apparent at the time.
 On occasions, this information could be crucial evidence to safeguard a child or be evidence in future criminal prosecutions.